aporeto-se/cloud-pam-demo/README.md

 ## Configure User to sign in with OIDC
 [Product Documentation : Configuring OIDC for SSH and Aporeto control plane users](https://docs.aporeto.com/docs/main/guides/ssh/ssh-overview/)

+Note: If you have already setup Users to sign-in with OIDC, you can skip this section.

 ![OIDC sequence](./images/OIDC.png "OIDC")